 - Milky Way structure and formation

-Dedicated computer facilities will process Vera C. Rubin Observatory data in real time, issuing worldwide, public alerts within 60 seconds of detected changes in the sky.
-Vera C. Rubin Observatory will generate approximately 20 terabytes of data per night, and over its ten-year survey will produce a 15 petabyte catalog database.
+Dedicated computer facilities will process Rubin Observatory data in real time, issuing worldwide, public alerts within 60 seconds of detected changes in the sky.
+Rubin Observatory will generate approximately 20 terabytes of data per night, and over its ten-year survey will produce a 15 petabyte catalog database.

-Vera C. Rubin Observatory was the top-ranked large ground-based project in the 2010 Astrophysics Decadal Survey.
-Engineering first light is anticipated in mid 2021, followed by science first light later in 2021 and full operations for a ten-year survey commencing in October 2022.
-AURA operates Vera C. Rubin Observatory for the National Science Foundation under a cooperative agreement.
+Rubin Observatory was the top-ranked large ground-based project in the 2010 Astrophysics Decadal Survey.
+Engineering first light is anticipated in mid-2021, followed by science first light later in 2021 and full operations for a ten-year survey commencing in late 2022.